sherbet-refuser/trans-action/docs/charter.md

 2. Treasurers shall execute financial transactions as approved by Council vote
 3. System Administrators shall maintain secure infrastructure for managing and tracking transactions
+4. **Fund Solicitation**:
+   - Any Council member may promote and solicit contributions to the community fund using approved payment processor links
+   - Special fundraising events or campaigns specifically for the administrative fund require majority consent before initiation
+   - All fundraising materials must clearly indicate whether funds are being raised for community aid or administrative purposes

 ## Ratification & Amendments